Norms in sinogram space and stability estimates for the Radon transform: Bessel-potential space estimates

 \end{theorem}

+Informally speaking, the norm in \eqref{main1} for $Rf$ requires a differentiation (wrt.~$\sigma$) of order $s_R :=s + (n-1)/p'$, while the lower bound involves less differentiation of $f$ of order $s-n(p'-2)/p' = s_R -(n (p'-1) -1)/p'$.
+We may interpret this as an indication that the ill-posedness of inverting the Radon transform is similar to that of an $(n (p'-1) -1)/p'$ -fold differentiation.
+On the other hand, considering the upper bound in \eqref{main1}, we observe an increase of $(n-1)/p'$ in the order of differentiation of $Rf$ compared to that in the norm of $f$, indicating a smoothing property of $R$ of order $(n-1)/p'$, which, in case $p\not = 2$, is different from the observed ill-posedness in the lower bound.

-Note that we have an increment of the differential order of $n(2-p')/p'$ for the lower bound.
-However, it can be observed that the differential dimension of the lower and upper bound agree (both are $s - n/p$), and the differential dimension of the norm for $Rf$ is $(s - n/p) + n-1$ such that both upper and lower bounds are in agreement with \eqref{noi}; the additional differential order is due to the different $L^p$-spaces in the estimate.
-Replacing the lower bound by the same norm as the upper one appears to be quite difficult.
+However, the picture is more consistent when considering the differential dimension: It can be observed that the differential dimension of the lower and upper bounds agree (both are $s - n/p$).
+Furthermore, the differential dimension of the norm for $Rf$ is $(s - n/p) + n-1$, and thus both upper and lower bounds are in agreement with \eqref{noi}.
+The observed discrepancy in the differential order for the lower and upper bounds might be due to the different $L^p$-spaces in the estimate.
+Replacing the norm in the lower bound by the same norm as in the upper one appears to be quite difficult.